What Does a Screenwriter Exactly Do? The Job Explained

 After the screenwriter and director have agreed upon the very final version of the script.
 The director is given a shooting script, which is made specifically to make the shooting process easier.

-Whether a screenwriter gets to be on set is depends on the production.
+Whether a screenwriter gets to be on set depends on the production.
+This experience can be beneficial for understanding the practical aspects of script execution.

 Sometimes a screenwriter may be present for the director to do justice to a scene in the way it was intended in the script.